SeloSlav/hypercycle/README.md

 * Platforms coming soon: iOS (All licensees are eligible for a free iOS app and updates upon release).
 * Lifetime core software updates and access to new platforms upon release (Android VR, Carmel, etc.).

 Licensing costs typically start at 5% of net revenue but are negotiable as a function of volume.
 Please send all business inquiries to <a href="mailto:martin.erlic@gmail.com">martin.erlic@gmail.com</a>.
+Customizations beyond the scope of the current platform can be estimated after a free quotation.
+Whatever you need, we will work to understand your requirements and make it happen for you!

 <hr>